unparalleled-js/docs-1/developing-connectors/sdk-2/object-definition.md

 Testing and debugging your object definitions can be done in the same way that you would for your actions or triggers.
 Make sure that your object definition is being used in a specific action and test that action in the code editor.
 HTTP calls from the object definition should be recorded in the `Network` tab and any `puts` functions in your object definition block should be displayed in the `Console` tab as well.

 ## Structuring input and output fields
-Up until now, our sample code snippets have largely only included the basic fields such as `name` when defining input and output fields.
+Up until now, our sample code snippets have largely only included the basic parameters such as `name` when defining input and output fields.
 Workato allows you to define a much larger set of variables that affect the way your fields are displayed to end users.

 <table class="unchanged rich-diff-level-one">
     <thead>